 - Lease Agreements and Evictions

 - Applicant Screening & Fair Housing

 Phase 2 | Crime Prevention Through Environment Design (CPTED) Survey

-Phase Two is a Crime Prevention Through Environment Design security survey where a representative from your local police does a security walk around at your rental property to specifically look for weaknesses that could be exploited by a would be burglar.
+Phase Two is a premise survey using Crime Prevention Through Environment Design principals where a representative from your local police does a security walk around at your rental property to specifically look for weaknesses that could be exploited by a would be burglar.
 When conducting a CPTED survey, seven minimum-security requirements are looked at including: